National Origin Discrimination

 - Association: Harassing or otherwise discriminating because of an individual’s association with a person or organization of a particular religion or ethnicity.
 For example, you are harassed because your husband is originally from Afghanistan, or you are not promoted because you attend a mosque.

 If any of these things have happened to you on the job, you may have suffered national origin discrimination.
-Some workers experiencing national origin discrimination may also experience other forms of illegal discrimination as well, such as discrimination based on immigration or citizenship status discrimination, race or religion.
+Some workers experiencing national origin discrimination may also experience other forms of illegal discrimination as well, such as discrimination based on immigration or citizenship status discrimination, race or religion, and language discrimination.

 Title VII of the Civil Rights Act of 1964 is a federal law that protects individuals from discrimination based upon national origin.
 This extends to recruitment efforts, hiring, firing, or layoffs, based upon national origin.

 The Immigration and Nationality Act (INA), as amended by the Immigration Reform and Control Act of 1986 (IRCA), is a federal law covering almost all immigration matters.
 It protects individuals from employment discrimination based on immigration or citizenship status, and prohibits document abuse discrimination, which occurs when employers request more or different documents than are required to verify employment eligibility and identity, reject reasonably genuine-looking documents, or specify certain documents over others.

 While employees are also covered by many other workplace laws, these are the main federal laws that protect workers against discrimination based on national origin.
 Your state may also include national origin, or other similar qualities, such as “ancestry,” “place of birth” in its antidiscrimination law.
 For more information about what is covered by your state law, see our page on filing a complaint.

 IRCA’s anti-discrimination provision prohibits discrimination against “protected individuals,” who include citizens or nationals of the United States, permanent residents, lawful temporary residents, refugees, and asylees.